-Section 16(a) of the Exchange Act requires that our directors, executive officers and holders of more than 10% of our Common Stock and changes in that ownership.
-Directors, executive officers and beneficial owners of more than 10% of our Common Stock are required by applicable regulations to furnish us with copies of all Section 16(a) forms they file.
+Section 16(a) of the Exchange Act requires that our directors, executive officers and holders of more than 10% of our Common Stock report to the SEC their ownership of our Common Stock and changes in that ownership.
+Directors, executive officers, and beneficial owners of more than 10% of our Common Stock are required by applicable regulations to furnish us with copies of all Section 16(a) forms they file.
 As a matter of practice, members of our staff assist our executive officers and directors in preparing initial ownership reports and reporting ownership changes and typically file these reports on their behalf.
-Based solely upon a review of the reports filed pursuant to Section 16(a) of the Exchange Act, we believe that during the year ended December 31, 2021, our executive officers, directors and beneficial owners of more than 10% of our Common Stock timely filed all reports required under Section 16, except for the following instance: Ms. Schaeffer reported, in a Form 4 filed on March 12, 2021, a net settlement transaction related to the exercise of outstanding options on March 8, 2021.
-These transactions were not reported timely due to a clerical error.
+Based solely upon a review of the reports filed pursuant to Section 16(a) of the Exchange Act, we believe that during the year ended December 31, 2022, our executive officers, directors, and beneficial owners of more than 10% of our Common Stock timely filed all reports required under Section 16.

-Security Ownership of Certain Beneficial Owners, Directors and Management
+Security Ownership of Certain Beneficial Owners, Directors, and Management